 Consultation on Global Digital Compact

 The proposal for a Global Digital Compact arose from the calls to improve digital cooperation on the occasion of the 75th anniversary of the United Nations.
 It is “expected to outline shared principles for an open, free, and secure digital future for all”, covering issues of digital connectivity, data sovereignty, and responsible digital governance.
 As part of the inter-governmental process, consultations with member states and stakeholders are being held from January 2023 – June 2023.
-IT for Change participated in one consultation session, highlighting necessary interventions to ensure the Global Digital Compact does not fall into the trap of techno solutionism.
+IT for Change has regularly participated in the consultation sessions, highlighting necessary interventions to ensure that the Global Digital Compact does not fall into the trap of techno-solutionism.

 Read their full input here.